 Distance: 2.3 km/15 Minutes

-NURSERY PARK This public space has been created for visitors to enjoy the open air to relax, stroll, jog or even hire a ‘SmartBike’.
-Regular open air performances and events are held to promote various forms of entertainment.
-Free Park Tours and workshops are offered to learn more about the trees and plants that have been selected to develop in this district.
+This public space has been created for visitors to enjoy the outdoors to relax, stroll, jog or even hire a "SmartBike".
+Enjoy The Ritz-Carlton Picnic delivered to the Park, or even bring along your pet to this pet-friendly space.
+Regular open-air performances and events are held to promote various forms of entertainment.
+Free park tours and workshops are available for guests to learn more about the trees and plants that have been selected for this district.

-ART PARK (First Phase Completed, Rest Throughout 2019) Providing stunning views of Victoria Harbour and Hong Kong Island, especially at sunset, the Art Park serves as the green heart of the cultural district.
-Freespace (opening in April 2019), a 900-seat black box theatre, and M+ Pavilion are both located in this park that will continue and develop throughout 2019.
+Providing stunning views of Victoria Harbour and Hong Kong Island, especially at sunset, the Art Park serves as the green heart of the cultural district.
+Freespace, a 900-seat black box theater, and M+ Pavilion are both located in this park that will continue and develop throughout 2020.

-FREESPACE (Target Opening August 2019) Providing the perfect venues for contemporary performances, Freespace accommodates The Box (a 900-seat theatre), an intimate bar/cafe live music venue, plus The Room and The Studio – two multi-purpose art spaces.
+A collection of the perfect venues for contemporary performances, Freespace accommodates The Box (a 900-seat theater), an intimate bar/cafe live music venue, plus The Room and The Studio – two multi-purpose art spaces.

 Hong Kong Space Museum